The Miracle Benefits of Alpha Lipoic Acid

-ALA boosts the activity of the entire antioxidant network so that when you take it, you’re also increasing your body’s level of vitamin E, vitamin C, CoQ10 and glutathione.
+ALA boosts the activity of the entire antioxidant network so that when you take it as part of your treatments at Sunridge Medical, you’re also increasing your body’s level of vitamin E, vitamin C, CoQ10 and glutathione.
 This helps deactivate a wide array of cell-damaging free radicals.

 ALA has the ability to modify and regulate genetic expression.
 This is significant for cancer patients since ALA can turn off genes that spur the development of, or acceleration of, cancer without any signs of toxicity.
 For example, research has shown that mice with malignant tumors given ALA had their life spans extended by 25%.